corda/cordapp-template-kotlin/README.md

 button at the top left-hand side of the page.
 You should see the newly created purchase order on the page.

-## Accessing the h2 database via h2 web console
+## Accessing a Node's Database via the h2 Web Console

 You can connect to the h2 database to see the current state of the ledger, among other data such as the network map cache.